Ferdelolmo/resume/src/articles/faro.md

 # From Curiosity to Necessity: Adding Frontend Observability to a Personal Project 🚀

-I’ve always been skeptical of marketing buzzwords, but sometimes technology proves you wrong.
+I’ve always been skeptical of marketing buzzwords, but sometimes the symbiosis of technology and business proves you wrong.
 What started as a simple curiosity quickly became a genuine necessity.

 ## A New Project, A New Question 🤔

-A few days after launching my personal website, I showed it to a friend who was so impressed that she asked me to build a website for her bed and breakfast 🛌.
-The goal was to create a standalone platform to reduce her reliance on Booking.com.
+A few days after launching my personal website, I showed it to a friend who was so impressed that she asked me to build a website for her bed and breakfast.
+The goal was to create a standalone platform to reduce the dependency on Booking.com

-While Booking.com is convenient, it comes at a cost around 20% of the gross daily rate 💸.
+While Booking.com is convenient, it comes at a cost around 20% of the gross daily rate (big deal) 💸.
 It's like an invisible commission that you don't realise because it's not costing you money, instead it's shrinking your gross revenue.
 Our idea was to build a website that would allow users to:

-*   📅 View room availability on a calendar.
+*   📅 View room availability on a calendar
-*   💰 Get an automatic price quote.
+*   💰 Get an automatic price quote
-*   ✍️ Send a booking request directly.
+*   ✍️ Send a booking request directly

 This approach would benefit both the business and the customer by eliminating middleman fees.
 After building the site, a new question emerged: **What if we could see where our users were coming from?** 🌍